 Impacts and Mitigation

-Reasonably foreseeable methods of compliance with Biological Objectives would not result in the need for a new or substantial alteration to water supply utilities, exceed wastewater treatment requirements, or require the construction or expansion of wastewater treatment facilities that would result in significant environmental effects.
-The implementation of Biological Objectives would not result in the development of any large residential, retail, industrial or any other development projects that would significantly increase the demand on the current water supply facilities, require new water supply facilities, require new wastewater treatment facilities or expansion of current wastewater facilities.
+Reasonably foreseeable methods of compliance with the Stream Biological Objective would not result in the need for a new or substantial alteration to water supply utilities, exceed wastewater treatment requirements, or require the construction or expansion of wastewater treatment facilities that would result in significant environmental effects.
+The implementation of the Stream Biological Objective would not result in the development of any large residential, retail, industrial or any other development projects that would significantly increase the demand on the current water supply facilities, require new water supply facilities, require new wastewater treatment facilities or expansion of current wastewater facilities.
 There would be no impacts related to water supply and no mitigation is required.

-Implementation of Biological Objectives would not result in the need for new, nor expansion of, existing wastewater treatment plants.
+Implementation of the Stream Biological Objective would not result in the need for new, nor expansion of, existing wastewater treatment plants.

-Implementation of Biological Objectives would not result in the generation of significant amounts of solid waste.
+Implementation of the Stream Biological Objective would not result in the generation of significant amounts of solid waste.

 Reasonably foreseeable methods of compliance include the construction of focused structural treatment technologies and/or BMPs for existing treatment facilities and storm water systems in priority locations.
 These compliance measures are designed to prevent and/or reduce pollutants from being discharged into streams and other surface waters.
 Construction of these structural projects and facilities should be of a short duration and should have less than significant impacts, especially if they are conducted during the dry season.
 Potential impacts related to construction activities are discussed above in previous sections.